Enigmatic-Smile/docs/stream/getting-started.md

 ## Test Card Numbers

-Fidel API has a range of test card numbers you can use while integrating or testing the API:
+For security purposes, the Fidel API test environment doesn't accept live card numbers.
+Fidel API has a range of test card numbers you can use while integrating or testing the API: `4444000000004***` where `*` can be any digit.
+For example, `4444000000004278` is a valid test card number.
+The test card numbers work in the [Playground](https://dashboard.fidel.uk/playground), with the Fidel API SDKs and with the Cards APIs.

-- Visa: `4444000000004***`
-- Mastercard: `5555000000005***`
-  where \* can be any digit.
-For example, `4444000000004278` and `5555000000005093` are valid test card numbers.

-The test card numbers work in the [Fidel Dashboard Playground](https://dashboard.fidel.uk/playground), with the Fidel API SDKs and with the Cards APIs.
-They cannot be used outside of the Fidel API platform to create any kind of transaction.

-When linking a Fidel API test card, type in $0.67 for verification.
+When linking a Fidel API test card, type in `$0.67` for verification.

 ## For Developers